decyphertek-io/decyphertek/docs/products/mautic.md

-Uptime Kuma is an opensource Web monitoring tool.
+Mautic is an open source marketing automation platform.

 Note:
 -----